 Tip 5: Practice Speed-Writing for the Free-Response Section

 The AP World History exam has two essay questions that together account for 40% of your AP World History score.
 You'll get 60 minutes for the Document-Based Question, or DBQ, including a 15-minute reading period; the DBQ is worth 25% of your final grade.
 After, you will get 40 minutes for the Long Essay, which is worth 15% of your score.

 For each essay, you need to be able to brainstorm quickly and write an essay that answers the prompt, is well organized, and has a cogent thesis.
 A thesis is a one-sentence summary of your main argument.
 For the sake of AP essays, it's best to put your thesis at the end of the introductory paragraph so the grader can find it quickly.

 When organizing your essay, have each paragraph explain one part of the argument, with a topic sentence (basically, a mini-thesis) at the beginning of each paragraph that explains exactly what you're going to say.

 For the DBQ, you'll need to bring all or most the provided documents into your argument in addition to your background knowledge of the period being tested.
-For example, in a DBQ about the effects of Spanish Influenza during World War I, you needed to demonstrate your knowledge of WWI as well as your ability to use the documents effectively in your argument.
+For example, in a DBQ about the effects of Spanish Influenza during World War I, you'd need to demonstrate your knowledge of WWI as well as your ability to use the documents effectively in your argument.
 See our complete guide to writing a DBQ here.

 For the Long Essay, it's up to you to provide specific historical examples and show your broad understanding of historical trends.
 (Again, this is why doing your reading is so important, since you'll have to provide and explain your own historical examples!)